BernardGreenberg/Wordle/README.md

 # Wordle
-The popular Wordle game in Swift (Appkit/Cocoa)
+The popular Wordle game in Swift (AppKit/Cocoa).

 The word lists come from mysterious sources.
 The set of possible answers is smaller (2300) than the set of possible guesses (6300).
 Build (XCode) targeted to macOS 14.0.
 It acts much like the NY Times one, although with enhanced cell acrobatics.

 It doesn't keep records or analyze the quality of your responses as the NYT one does.
+It doesn't have the QWERTY on-screen keyboard, which is mainly for phones, on which this does not run.

 I have not uploaded a built version.
 The only advantage of mine over the NYT one is that it doesn't limit you to one game a day, so you can build skill in this domain.